-Thermoforming is efficient and very cost-effective for the production of many plastic parts depending on their size, shape, and quantity.
-Initial project costs are usually much lower, and lead times to tooling and production are generally much shorter than other processes.
-Modifications to design often times may be achieved.
-Temporary tooling offers an inexpensive short-term test for design issues and product market acceptance.
+Thermoforming, sometimes refered to as vacuum forming, is efficient and very cost-effective for the production of many plastic parts depending on their size, shape, and quantity.
+Initial project costs are usually much lower, and lead times to tooling and production are generally much shorter than injection molding.

 - A flat sheet of plastic is heated until it is soft and pliable.